tanmaayiiiii/tanmaayiiiii/README.md

-👋 Hi, I’m tanmayiii
+👋 Hi, I’m tanmayiii, Fancy seeing you here!🌟

-👀 I’m interested in web development, game development and machine learning :)
+👀 I’m super interested in web development, game development, and machine learning! 🎮🤖💻

-✨ currently learning backend development (node.js, express.js), game development (gamemaker and unity) and ios app developement (swiftui) ✨
+✨ Currently learning:

+Backend development with Node.js & Express.js 🔧
+Game development with GameMaker & Unity 🎨🕹️ iOS app development with SwiftUI 📱🍎

 <!---
 tanmaayiiiii/tanmaayiiiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.